furinehigh/quicktemp-extension/README.md

 # Least AI Policy by me :)
 This is my first extension in my life, so i'm keeping it real.
 Using AI only if i don't get something for hours of brain scratching(i scratch my brain a lot coz why not)...
 - Haven't use copilot as its exceded its limits (btw its annonying as hell)
-- Only using ChatGPT after losing lots of hair (i scretched my brain first, coz i wanna improve myself not large companies' models... true words by someone famous (me lol))
+- Only using ChatGPT after losing lots of hair (i scratch my brain first, coz i wanna improve myself not large companies' models... true words by someone famous (me lol))
 - Started from scratch with CRA(create react app)
 - Learning and building